2i2c-org/infrastructure/docs/howto/operate/move-hub.md

       ```bash
       sops -d secrets/ssh-key > secrets/ssh-key.unsafe
       ```
-   2. Make sure `kubectl` is set to talk to the Azure cluster, that host the source VM, as we'll be 'hopping' through it to access the NFS VM.
+   2. Make sure `kubectl` is authenticated with the Azure cluster that hosts the source VM, as we'll be 'hopping' through it to access the NFS VM.
       ```bash
       kubectl config use-context <the-desired-context>
       ```